6 Most Overpriced Sandwich Chains, According to Customers

 Founded by two firefighter brothers, Firehouse Subs got its start in the early 1990s and grew quickly during the 2000s, expanding to one thousand locations by 2016.
 The chain was acquired by Burger King's parent company late last year and is now on a Popeyes-style growth trajectory.

 But as popular as Firehouse Subs has become, there's no shortage of complaints about the chain's prices.
-One customer characterized the chain as "the definition of Finesse Gods," and others have reported paying anywhere from $13 to $16 for a single sandwich.
+Some have reported paying anywhere from $13 to $16 for a single sandwich.
 The chain's signature sub, The Hook and Ladder (packed with turkey breast and honey ham) currently goes for $9.55 for a medium size (seven to eight inches).

 Famous for its menu of no-frills clubs, Cubanos, and melts—and its flagship "Gargantuan" sandwich—Jimmy John's currently ranks among the top four largest sandwich chains in America.